We’re hiring Facility Operations Specialists in Seldovia, AK (1), Oxford, MD (1), and Charleston, SC (3).

 Successful completion of this work will provide managers with knowledge of the appropriate uses of algicide as an environmentally neutral approach to prevent or mitigate dinoflagellate blooms.
 This project is considered phase 3 research, building on two previously funded PCMHAB projects:

-Dr. Kaytee Boyd with NCCOS and Dr. Kathryn Coyne of the University of Delaware co-lead this project.
+Dr. Kaytee Pokrzywinski with NCCOS and Dr. Kathryn Coyne of the University of Delaware co-lead this project.
 Co-investigators are Drs.
 Yanfei Wang (University of Delaware) and Alan Kennedy (U.S. Army Corps of Engineers – Engineer Research and Development Center).
 The project is funded through the NCCOS Prevention, Control, and Mitigation of Harmful Algal Blooms Program.

 Click to expand resource list(s).